Sezerims/CV/README.md

 # CV
-My first website, which I created using HTML only.
-Acts as my fake CV for now.
+My first website remade with the use of CSS.
+Acts as my actual CV now.